hkailahi/client-server-hangman/README.md

 ## Quick Start

  - You will need Java, Maven, and NPM to build and run this project.
-     - Maven is a Java build/package manager that will use our pom.xml file.
+     - Maven is a Java build/package manager that will use the pom.xml file.
-     - NPM is a Java build/package manager that will use our package.json and package-lock.json files.
+     - NPM is a Java build/package manager that will use the package.json and package-lock.json files.
  - Run the following in one terminal.
 Keep it active.

 ```bash